phcreery/dimstack/README.md

 ## Usage

-dimstack can be used in a standard python script, or as a REPL, allowing use in JupyterLab.
+dimstack works great as a library in a python script, in REPL, or in JupyterLab.

 Demo usage in a JupyterLite Lab

 - https://phcreery.github.io/dimstack-demo/lab/index.html

-Demo usage in a JuptyerLite REPL:
+Demo usage in a JupyterLite REPL:

 - https://phcreery.github.io/dimstack-demo/repl/index.html?kernel=python&toolbar=1&code=%pip%20install%20-q%20dimstack%0Aimport%20dimstack%20as%20ds